 2.3.2.
-New User Interface Concepts in LinSig V3 to Watch Out For
+New User Interface Concepts in LinSig 3 to Watch Out for

-LinSig V3 makes a number of important additions and changes to the User Interface used in LinSig V2.
+LinSig 3 makes a number of important additions and changes to the User Interface used in LinSig 2.
 Some of the most useful ones to watch out for include:

 - Lane Based Modelling.
 In previous versions of LinSig groups of Lanes called Links were used extensively to define the Network structure.
-In LinSig V3 data entry has been simplified and modelling capabilities have been extended by a move to Lane based modelling.
-In V3 most data is entered Lane by Lane instead of some for Lanes and some for Links.
-As well as making data entry more straightforward many settings such as controlling signal Phase can be specified for individual Lanes rather than the Link as a whole as was required in V2.
-This allows a number of situations to be modelled in more detail and with fewer simplifying assumptions than in V2.
+In LinSig 3 data entry has been simplified and modelling capabilities have been extended by a move to Lane based modelling.
+In LinSig 3 most data is entered Lane by Lane instead of some for Lanes and some for Links.
+As well as making data entry more straightforward many settings such as controlling signal Phase can be specified for individual Lanes rather than the Link as a whole as was required in LinSig 2.
+This allows a number of situations to be modelled in more detail and with fewer simplifying assumptions than in LinSig 2.
 This is described in more detail later in the User Guide. - Multiple Traffic Signal Controllers.
-LinSig V3 allows multiple traffic signal Controllers to be defined and edited.
+LinSig 3 allows multiple traffic signal Controllers to be defined and edited.
 Generally, Controller based views such as the Phase View or Stages View show information for one Controller at a time.
 The Controller being displayed can either be set to the current edited Controller or locked to a particular Controller.
-Changing the current edited Controller will change the Controller being displayed and edited in all Controller based views set to 'Current Controller'.
+Changing the current edited Controller will change the Controller being displayed and edited in all Controller based views set to 'Current Controller'. - Multiple Traffic Flow Definition Methods.
+LinSig 3.1 and above provide two different ways to define traffic flows: Using and OD Matrix and Routes as in LinSig 2 and LinSig 3.0; and Lane Based Flows.
+Each LinSig model can use either method across the whole Network or mix both methods in one model using different methods in different regions of the Network.

 2.3.3.
-Key LinSig User Interface Components
+Important LinSig User Interface Components